seangreaves-90/HydroGarden/docs/ARCHITECTURE.md

 - Authentication and authorization
 - Backup and disaster recovery

-## Benefits of the New Architecture
+## Benefits of the Architecture

 - **Improved Decoupling**: Components interact solely through events
 - **Enhanced Extensibility**: New components can be added by subscribing to events
 - **Consistent Architecture**: All system communication follows the same pattern
-- **Real-time Updates**: UI receives immediate notification of system changes
 - **Centralized Control**: EventBus provides a single point for event monitoring and management
 - **Flexible Topology**: Component connections can be modified dynamically
 - **Improved Maintainability**: Clearer separation of concerns throughout the system
-- **Enhanced Resilience**: Retry policies, circuit breaking, and dead letter queue for robustness
+- **Enhanced Resilience**: Comprehensive error handling and recovery mechanisms